reusable-ui/reusable-ui-monorepo/states/collapse-state/README.md

 ### `useCollapseState(props, options?)`

-Resolves the current expanded state for a fully controlled component.
+Resolves the current expanded/collapsed state for a fully controlled component.

 This hook is intended for components that **consume** the resolved `expanded` state and **forward** it to a base component.